-On 20 November of 2014, the General Council of the Judiciary (CGPJ) sanctioned a judge for committing a serious offense to one year of suspension of functions.
+On 20 November 2014, the General Council of the Judiciary (CGPJ) sanctioned a judge for committing a serious offense to one year of suspension of functions.
 Once the sanction was served, the judge requested to the CGPJ his reintegration to the judicial career.
-Under Article 367.1 of the Organic Law 6/1985, the judge needed a "declaration of aptitude" issued by the CGPJ before his reintegration.
+Under Article 367(1) of the Organic Law 6/1985, the judge needed a "declaration of aptitude" issued by the CGPJ before his reintegration.
 The CGPJ declared that the judge was unfit to the reintegration to the service and denied the "declaration of aptitude".
-Subsequently, the CGPJ declared a permanent and non-temporary suspension of functions of the judge.
+Subsequently, the CGPJ declared a permanent suspension of functions of the judge.

 The suspended judge challenged this decision of the CGPJ before the Spanish Supreme Court.
-This Court decided to paralyze the proceedings and to send a question of unconstitutionality to the Spanish Constitutional Court for assessing the constitutionality of Article 367.1 of the Organic Law 6/1985.
-The Supreme Court alleged that the terms of the regulation of the "declaration of aptitude" were contrary to the principle of legal certainty (Article 9.3 Spanish Constitution) and the judicial tenure (Articles 117.1 and 117.2 of the Spanish Constitution).
+The Supreme Court decided to suspend the proceedings and submit a question of unconstitutionality to the Spanish Constitutional Court for assessing the constitutionality of Article 367(1) of the Organic Law 6/1985.
+The Supreme Court declared that the terms of the regulation of the "declaration of aptitude" were contrary to the principle of legal certainty (Article 9(3) Spanish Constitution) and the judicial tenure (Articles 117(1) and 117(2) of the Spanish Constitution).